- 37% of new home buyers currently in the market right now are millennials.

-Since you’ll be constantly working on the field, surveying the houses, meeting locals, a Mobile CRM can help you enter data and information in your CRM even when you’re not at office.
+Since you’ll constantly be working on the field, surveying the houses, meeting locals, a Mobile CRM can help you enter data and information in your CRM even when you’re not at the office.

 Most CRMs are limited to the cubicle, however, CRM with Mobile Apps have more potential when it comes to accessing client information while on the field.

 With Salesmate’s mobile apps, don’t let any deal fall through the cracks and sell on-the-go.Explore Mobile CRM